comunica/Article-SSWS2020-AMF/content/evaluation.md

 when HTTP caching is disabled (_p-value: 0.0326_), which confirms [Hypothesis 3.2](#hypo-dynamic-restriction-2).
 On the other hand, if HTTP caching is enabled, there is no correlation between AMF result count threshold and server CPU usage (_p-value: 0.4577_), which confirms [Hypothesis 3.3](#hypo-dynamic-restriction-3)).
+For this experiment, average CPU usage increased from 31.65% (no AMF) to 40.56% (all AMF) when caching is enabled.
+Furthermore, when looking at the raw HTTP logs, we observe that by always exposing AMFs, we use 28.66% of the total number of HTTP requests compared to not exposing AMFs.

 #### Network Bandwidth
 {:.display-block}